Serbian water polo team attacked in Croatia

-ZAGREB, Croatia — Serbian water polo players at a beachfront cafe jumped into the freezing sea to apparently evade an attack by Croatian nationalists on Saturday.
+ZAGREB, Croatia — Serbian water polo players at a seafront cafe jumped into the freezing sea to apparently evade an attack by Croatian nationalists on Saturday.

 The incident in the Croatian Adriatic port of Split occurred before a regional league match between Mornar Split and Red Star Belgrade.